 Our ‘little’ town centre isn’t actually as small as you might think it is.
 From end to end it’s actually longer in distance than Manchester’s Trafford Centre!
 And, just like most places these days, it has its share of charity shops.

 The charity shops here in Cleveleys do all have one thing in common.
 They’re all well presented, attractive and well managed shops.
-In fact at eye level (without looking at the name over the door) most of them look just like ‘normal’ shops.
+At eye level (without looking at the name over the door) most of them look just like ‘normal’ shops.
+In fact most of them look far more attractive!

 The Pros of Charity Shops in Cleveleys